oVirt/ovirt-site/source/release/3.6.2/index.html.md

 If you're upgrading an existing Hosted Engine setup, please follow [Hosted_Engine_Howto#Upgrade_Hosted_Engine](Hosted_Engine_Howto#Upgrade_Hosted_Engine) guide.

+## Known Issues

+* engine-setup --offline does not update versionlock
+Cause: a bug in engine-setup running in offline mode

+Consequence: cause version lock wasn't written inside the appliance on versions < 3.6.2: yum update cause ovirt-engine packages to be updated without a database update by engine-setup.

+Workaround (if any): avoid to use --offline on verson < 3.6.2; in hosted-engine deployment with the appliance avoid to use the automatic setup.
+When upgrading appliance from a previous version to 3.6.2 be sure to upgrade setup packages only: yum update "ovirt-engine-setup\*" and then run engine-setup.

 ## Bugs fixed

 ### oVirt Hosted Engine Setup